ibm-cloud-docs/sap-reference-architecture/sap-ra-architecture.md

 ## Vyatta Network Gateway
 {: #vyatta}

 Vyatta provides software-based virtual router, virtual firewall/NAT, and VPN capabilities for both IPv4 and IPv6.
 If users are to connect remotely into your {{site.data.keyword.cloud_notm}}-based systems, these devices can serve as end-points for both side-to-side VPN or the so-called "road warrior VPN" (access point).
 Different kinds of VPN technologies-IPSec, or SSL VPN tunnels, such as OpenVPN-can be used.
 Depending on the SAP technology you're using, these VPN connections can be used to interconnect SAP systems (even with non-SAP systems) for traditional GUI technology, as well as browser-based SAP UI5 technology.
 Connecting an SAP Web Dispatcher behind a Vyatta Gateway allows for further features to be used, such as load balancing or single sign-on scenarios.
-For more information on the SAP Web Dispatcher, see [Availability](/docs/infrastructure/sap-reference-architecture/sap-ra-recommendations.html#availability).
+For more information on the SAP Web Dispatcher, see [High availability](/docs/infrastructure/sap-reference-architecture?topic=sap-reference-architecture-recommendations#availability).

 The Vyatta device can be deployed in a high-availability cluster configuration with a bandwidth up to 10 Gbps.
-For more information, see [Vyatta Gateways](/docs/infrastructure/subnets/about.html#vyatta-gateways).
+For more information, see [Vyatta 5400 High Availability Configuration](/docs/infrastructure/virtual-router-appliance?topic=virtual-router-appliance-vyatta-5400-high-availability-configuration#vyatta-5400-high-availability-configuration).

 ## Jump box server
 {: #jump_box}